 A very broadly based first year course designed to provide a solid foundation for the subsequent three years.
-In addition to the traditional areas of Inorganic, Organic and Physical Chemistry, it includes coverage of Biological Chemistry, Physics and Mathematics for Chemistry.
+In addition to the traditional areas of Chemistry, it includes coverage of Biological Chemistry, Physical Basis of Chemistry and Mathematics for Chemistry.

 The second year covers much of the core material for the Chemistry course with opportunities to diversify into other areas via optional supplementary subjects.
-Topics available include the History and Philosophy of Science, and a modern language as well as topics closer to Chemistry.
-The three examinations taken in the Summer, Part IA, cover material primarily from the first two years and count 15% towards the final degree.
+Supplementary topics available include the History and Philosophy of Science, or a modern language, as well as topics closer to Chemistry.
+The three examinations taken in the Summer, Part IA, cover material from the first two years and count 15% towards the degree.

-The third year continues coverage of core material but also offers a choice of more specialised Options (a choice of 3 from 15) which cover a wide range of topics, some relating to research interests in the Department.
-Part IB examinations are taken at the end of the year and comprise 6 general papers relating to accumulated core material and one paper covering all the Options.
+The third year continues coverage of core material but also offers a choice of more specialised Options which cover a wide range of topics, some relating to research interests in the Department.
+Part IB examinations are taken at the end of the year and comprise 6 general papers relating to accumulated core material and one paper covering the Options.
 These examinations count 50% towards the final degree.